Alaina-gl/find_my_mentor_2024/README.md

 # Mentor.me
 <img align="right" width="600" alt="image" src="https://github.com/Alaina-gl/find_my_mentor_2024/assets/108637123/000aa69a-e4c1-44b7-a74e-540166536ea3">

-### A web application that allows students and learners connect with different mentors from just anywhere.
+### A web application that allows students and learners connect with different mentors from just anywhere. 💌
 <p> It has been estimated that only one out of 3 canadian students get to learn code in school, and girls are 50% less confident about coding than boys.</p>

-# Our team
+**Our Team:**

 * Alaina (@Alaina-gl)
 * Alice (@alicefu@012)